Reporting an accident at work

 - any other injury that stops an employee from doing their normal work for more than three days

-The reporting must be done by your employer, but if you're involved it's a good idea to make sure it's been reported.
+The reporting must be done by your employer, but if you're involved it's a good idea to make sure it has been reported.

 Health and safety at work

 Your employer has to carry out a risk assessment and do what's needed to take care of the health and safety of employees and visitors.
 This includes deciding how many first aiders are needed and what kind of first aid equipment and facilities should be provided.